moehrem/tetraControl/README.md

-# tetraControl Home Assistant Integration
+# TetraHAConnect Home Assistant Integration

-The **tetraControl** integration allows you to connect and monitor TETRA radios (e.g., Motorola devices) via serial interface in [Home Assistant](https://www.home-assistant.io/).
+The **TetraHAConnect** integration allows you to connect and monitor TETRA radios (e.g., Motorola devices) via serial interface in [Home Assistant](https://www.home-assistant.io/).
 It provides real-time data by decoding decrypted TETRA messages into readable data.

 > This integration is NOT able to decode encrypted TETRA messages.
 You need to have legal access to any source of decrypted data via a suitable hardware device.

 ATTENTION: The integration is in an early stage of development.
 Its neither feature complete nor polished or even fully tested.
 Thus please be aware of bugs.
-If you find one, I would be happy to receive an [issue](https://github.com/moehrem/tetraControl/issues).
+If you find one, I would be happy to receive an [issue](https://github.com/moehrem/TetraHAConnect/issues).
 Many thanks!

 ## Features